Heat shield that could land humans on Mars is hitching a ride to space - KTVZ

 By Ashley Strickland, CNN

-When a polar satellite designed to improve weather forecasting launches Thursday, an experimental heat shield will tag along.
+When a polar satellite designed to improve weather forecasting launched early Thursday, an experimental heat shield tagged along.
 It could land humans on Mars.

-The two separate missions will both launch aboard a United Launch Alliance Atlas V rocket from Space Launch Complex-3 at Vandenberg Space Force Base in Lompoc, California.
+The two separate missions both launched aboard a United Launch Alliance Atlas V rocket from Space Launch Complex-3 at Vandenberg Space Force Base in Lompoc, California.

-The launch is expected to take place on Thursday at 4:25 a.m.
-ET, and live coverage will air on NASA’s website.

-There is a 90% chance of favorable weather for the launch, according to meteorologists with the US Space Force’s Space Launch Delta 30 Weather Squadron.

 Both missions were originally set to lift off on November 1, but a faulty battery on the rocket’s upper stage caused a delay.
 Engineers exchanged and retested the battery to set the stage for a new launch date.